Dviros/CredsLeaker/README.md

 - Box title should be changed.
 - Different windows versions has different credential boxes.
 Needs to be pulled from WINAPI.

-# Donations will be highly apprecaited
+# Donations will be highly appreciated
 ![Monero Donation](https://i.imgur.com/AMK3OCh.png)